 In order to break the cycle of poverty in Maury & Giles Counties, Boys & Girls Clubs work tirelessly to ensure that all youth served remain on track to graduate high school on time by providing the tools they need to succeed.
 Research has shown that students who could not read on grade level by the end of their third grade year were four times more likely to drop out of high school.
-In 2019, only 24.4% of Maury County students were performing at or above grade level.
-This rate drops significantly to 13.7% for Black, Hispanic, and Native American students, and 13.1% for economically disadvantaged students.
+In 2022, only 31% of Maury County students in 3-5th grade were performing at or above grade level in math and ELA.
+This rate drops significantly to 18.5% for Black/Hispanic/Native American students, and 16.6% for economically disadvantaged students.
 Club staff and volunteers understand that the drop out cycle begins at a very young age, which is in part why we work especially hard to educate and support our youngest members.

 To ensure Academic Success for all members, we created an award-winning Academic Case Management Program.
 This program combines: